MH0896/MuM-s-Fit/Documents/Test Plan.md

 	- Datenbank-tests
 	- Stresstests
 3. **Outline of Test Exclusions**
-n/a
+	- Datenbank an sich

 ## 5. Test Approach ##
 1. **Initial Test-Idea Catalogs and other reference sources**
 n/a
 2. **Testing Techniques and Types**
-	1. Data and Database Integrity Testing
-tbd
-	2. Function Testing
+	1. Function Testing

 	| | |
 	|----|----|